Overview

 Programme Structure

 This highly flexible course allows students to study part-time or full-time.
 We have two intakes per academic year, September and January.
-Full-time students beginning in September or January may complete the programme in 12 months.
+Full-time students beginning in September may complete the programme in 12 months or start in January and complete the programme in 18 months.

 Flexible study options are also provided for part-time students.
-Students can complete this course in 2-4 years and can decide how many modules per semester and academic year they take.
-They can study on-campus or remotely but will be required to attend campus for examination purposes and a small number of laboratory exercises for some optional modules.
+Students can complete this course in 2-4 years and decide how many modules to take per semester and academic year.
+They can study on campus or remotely, but will be required to attend campus for examination purposes and a small number of laboratory exercises for some optional modules.

 An alternative Master’s Qualifier entry path is available for EU-status students who do not meet the Master’s programme entry requirements.